Application & Screening Fee: 75 USD

 The final exam will consist of multiple choice and written questions.
 Students must score 80% or above to receive their certificate of completion.

-A: After successfully completing the training, certificate holders have earned their core qualification as medical interpreters and can begin to work in 48 of the 50 states.
+A: After successfully completing the training, certificate holders have earned their core qualification as medical interpreters and may begin to start working.
 Some states may have additional requirements for sign language interpreters, which we help guide our sign language students through.
-Our training course fulfills the training prerequisite to sit for the nationally-recognized CCHI & NBCMI medical interpreter certification exams, which is the highest qualification a medical interpreter can obtain.
-Though it may be optional, we encourage students to sit for the certification exam after they receive our training in order to further distinguish themselves and earn an even higher wage.
-Learn more about the differences between a certificate and certification by clicking here.
+Our training course qualifies and prepares students to sit for the nationally-recognized CCHI & NBCMI medical interpreter certification exams, which is the highest qualification a medical interpreter can obtain.
+Though it may be optional in most situations, we encourage students to sit for the certification exam after they receive our training in order to further distinguish themselves and earn an even higher income.

 A: Our follow up surveys indicate that our alumni earn an average of $32.8 per hour as medical interpreters.
 According to the U.S. Bureau of Labor Statistics, interpreters and translators employed by a hospital earn a median salary of $50,980 in 2019.
 However, most interpreters are self-employed and work as contractors for agencies; they may command higher wages and have greater independence as contractors, but they do not have guaranteed hours like employees.
 Therefore, many interpreters will work for multiple agencies and gain the ability to be selective about when they work and how much they charge for their professional services.

 A: All students must be proficient in English and at least one other language; all languages are welcome as the training is language-neutral.
 In addition, having a high-speed internet connection with a computer, a microphone & webcam is required.
 Students will be asked to submit evidence of dual-language proficiency before the first day class.
 If you require a language proficiency test, you can indicate that on the application and we can help you arrange one.